Cute Treats for Easter

 These couldn’t be easier or cuter and you could even add some peeps for more added fun.
 I ended up making this 3 times over the week before and after Easter, my family really enjoyed them and isn’t dark chocolate healthy, making this health food?

 Using Peeps as both the color and the marshmallow for these eggs was fun for the kids, they liked watching them melt and shaping the treats into eggs spruces up the traditional cereal bar idea.

 What you will need… 2 cups of rice cereal, 5 peeps in your desired color, 2 Tbsp of butter or coconut oil, jumbo plastic eggs (remember to wash and dry them) and extra coconut oil (or some other grease or non-stick spray).

 In a pan, on low-medium, add your butter or oil and allow to melt then adding the peeps.
 Stirring is a must but a note here, the more you stir, the more the color fades, so be careful.
 Once the peeps are showing signs of melting slowly stir in the cereal and take off of the heat.

 And yes the above peeps are purple while this mixture is blue, your eyes aren’t deceiving you… sometimes I forget to take pictures!

 After doing blue, green, pink, yellow and purple, I would say purple faded the most, however, they were fit for any Easter table and fun for the little ones!

-These treats would be awesome at a Easter Buffet or alone as a treat.
+These treats would be awesome at a Easter brunch or alone as a treat.
 I hope you have fun making them with your family and for more Easter ideas, click here.

 Bet + fam 🙂